Catosine/RepoAnaysis/README.md

 This repo is used for analysing file activity in [openstack/neutron](https://github.com/openstack/neutron) by [Pengnan](pengnan.fan@mail.mcgill.ca).

 ## Run Script
-Just open the [Jupytor Notebook](./RepoAnalysis.ipynb) and run all.
+Just open the [Jupytor Notebook](./RepoAnalysis.ipynb) and add your github username and your personal access token.
+After that you should be able to run all.
+It is camera-ready.

 ## Facts
 ### Which parts of the repository is investigated?